SankarLal/SBSwifty3DTouch/README.md

 # SBSwifty3DTouch
-  This is simple 3D Touch with Static ShortCutItems in Swift.
+  This is simple 3D Touch with Static and Dynamic ShortCutItems in Swift.

 ## Requirements
 * Xcode 7 or higher